SovereignCloudStack/standards/Standards/scs-XXXX-vN-taxonomy-of-failsafe-levels.md

 Instead every deployment needs to be prepared for an attack all the time, e.g. through security updates.
 The severity of Cyber attacks can also vary broadly: from denial-of-service attacks, which should only be a temporary issue, up until coordinated attacks to steal or destroy data, which could also affect a whole deployment.
 The easier an attack is, the more frequently it will be used by various persons and organizations up to be just daily business.
-Major attacks are often orchestrated and require speicif knowledge e.g. of Day-0 Bugs or the attacked infrastructure.
+Major attacks are often orchestrated and require specific knowledge e.g. of Day-0 Bugs or the attacked infrastructure.
 Due to that nature their occurance is less likely, but the damage done can be far more severe.

 ## Consequences